Singing encourages speaking in Finnish

 Student Anastasiia Lapteva.

 “We sang and translated songs from our own mother tongues into Finnish.
 Everyone brought a song from their own culture and language area to the course, and we translated them into Finnish.
-The songs were emotional and important to us, so the Finnish translations were easier for us to remember.
+The songs were emotionally charged and important to us, so the Finnish translations were easier for us to remember.
 The teachers were helpful and supportive.”

 Lapteva found the course to be a really good support for language learning.
 She continued to study Finnish in the Stoa Cultural Centre choir using the same technique.
-When the students met each other at the university after the course, they continued speaking Finnish to each other.
+When the students saw each other at the university after the course, they continued speaking Finnish to each other.

 “The spoken language of pop music has helped me understand colloquial expressions.
 I wasn’t shy about singing in the course, because the goal in a choir is not to stand out, but to learn together.”